rebelsky/csc207c/_handouts/taking-notes.md

 what happened.

 I also recommend that you *regularly create summaries*.
-A summary will draw upon your notes, my notes, your answers to labs or homework assignments, and so on and so forth.
+A summary may draw upon your notes, my notes, your answers to labs or homework assignments, and so on and so forth.
 At times, I may incentivize summaries, such as by allowing you to bring a page of summary notes to a quiz or test.
+I'm told that it's better to write the summary without looking at other materials and then go back and update afterwards.

 Many students find it useful to *take notes while reading*.
 I will admit that I have never been good at marking up the texts I read, even though I do "read actively".
 But I see many very successful students printing out readings and taking notes as they go.
-In CSC 151, it's also helpful to *try code while reading*.
+In CSC-207, it may also be helpful to *try code while reading*.
 Most of our readings introduce new ways of expressing ideas in code.
 You understand the code much better when you try it (and then take notes on what you observe).
 Taking notes on readings